Langtang Trekking Permits: Everything You Need to Know

 The office is at Pradarshani Marg, a short 15-minute walk from the backpacker district of Thamel.
 The office operates between 10:00 am and 5:00 pm, with a likely lunch break between 1:00 pm and 2:00 pm.
 Upon entering the Nepal Tourism Board building, you can find the TIMS and permit office on the left-hand side.
 Trekkers can ask for the necessary forms to fill out and submit at the relevant desk, along with passport photos and fees.

-The cost for a TIMS card for independent trekkers is 2,000 Nrs per person, while group trekkers can pay 1,000 Nrs per person.
+The TIMS card costs NPR 2,000 per person for foreign trekkers and NPR 1,000 for SAARC nationals under the rules in force since April 2023.
 Payment must be made in Nepali rupees, and an ATM is located just outside the building for those who need to withdraw additional cash for the permits.
 The permit will be granted shortly after five minutes once the application is submitted.

 How to Obtain Langtang National Park Entry Permit?